Backing Chromologics Again: Advancing a Cleaner Future for Food Colours

 The shift toward cleaner, lower-impact ingredients is accelerating across the food industry.
 But meaningful transformation requires technologies that are not only sustainable, but also scalable and cost-competitive.

 Fermentation-based colourants sit precisely at this intersection.
-By decoupling production from land, climate variability, and agricultural inputs, they offer a pathway to stable supply chains with a dramatically lower environmental footprint.
+By removing dependence on land, climate variability, and synthetic chemistry, they offer a pathway to resilient supply chains with a much lower environmental footprint.

 Chromologics is helping lead that shift, and we are proud to support their progress.